-Astrabeds offers a collection of 100% natural Talalay mattresses, with four models priced between $1199 and $3049.
-The profile heights range from 6 inches to 12 inches not including the cover, and firmness levels are customizable.
-Their mattresses do not contain any synthetic fillers, adhesives, or other toxic chemicals (the brand created a video and infographic about the latex mattress process for interested readers).
+Astrabeds offers a collection of 100% natural, certified organic mattresses, with four models priced between $1299 and $3998.
+The profile heights range from 7 inches to 13 inches including one inch of wool in the cover, and firmness levels are customizable.
+Their mattresses do not contain any synthetic fillers, adhesives, or other toxic chemicals.
 Astrabeds also offers a 90 day refund/exchange period and 25 year prorated warranty (10 years full coverage).
-All feature 100% organic cotton covers (GOTS certified), wool fire barriers, and Oeko-Tex 100 certification.
+All feature 100% organic cotton covers (OCS certified), wool fire barriers, and Eco-Institut certification.
 In verified owner reviews, Astrabeds’ mattresses receive an average 95% satisfaction rate with reviewers mentioning comfort, support and durability as pros, though some complained about shipping speed.

 Essentia touts their beds as “natural memory foam”, though they explain it is made of latex (copy is fairly vague about how this differs from other latex materials).
 They utilize both their proprietary natural latex material and 100% natural Dunlop latex, and offer six models of latex beds priced from $1962 to 6754.
 All offer medium to medium-firm support, with profile heights varying from 6 inches to 8 inches.
 Essentia beds feature organic cotton covers, adhesive-free designs, and are certified free of harmful chemicals.
 The brand offers a 20 year warranty (10 years full coverage) and a 60 day refund or exchange period.
 In reviews on their website, they do not use a verified review system or a star system (text only reviews).
 On other websites, they tend to average about 83% in owner satisfaction.
 People find the beds to offer good support and pressure relief, but complain about the inflated prices and lack of firmness/thickness options.